Calorie

-In nutrition and food science, the term calorie and the symbol cal almost always refers to the large unit.
-It is generally used in publications and package labels to express the energy value of foods in per serving or per weight, recommended dietary caloric intake, metabolic rates, etc. Some authors recommend the spelling Calorie and the symbol Cal (both with a capital C) to avoid confusion; however, this convention is often ignored.
+In nutrition and food science, the term calorie and the symbol cal may refer to the large unit or to the small unit in different regions of the world.
+It is generally used in publications and package labels to express the energy value of foods in per serving or per weight, recommended dietary caloric intake, metabolic rates, etc. Some authors recommend the spelling Calorie and the symbol Cal (both with a capital C) if the large calorie is meant, to avoid confusion; however, this convention is often ignored.

-In physics and chemistry the word calorie and its symbol usually refer to the small unit; the large one being called kilocalorie.
-However, this unit is not officially part of the metric system (SI), and is regarded as obsolete, having been replaced in many uses by the SI unit of energy, the joule (J).
+In physics and chemistry, the word calorie and its symbol usually refer to the small unit, the large one being called kilocalorie (kcal).
+However, the kcal is not officially part of the International System of Units (SI), and is regarded as obsolete, having been replaced in many uses by the SI derived unit of energy, the joule (J), or the kilojoule (kJ) for 1000 joules.